oracle/weblogic-kubernetes-operator/documentation/4.0/content/base-images/custom-images.md

    read the [Model in Image User Guide]({{< relref "/managing-domains/model-in-image/_index.md" >}}) and the [Model in Image Sample]({{< relref "/managing-domains/samples/domains/model-in-image/_index.md" >}}).
-   Note that the sample uses the recommended best approach, auxiliary images, instead of the alternative approach which is used in this example.
+   Note that the sample uses the recommended best approach, auxiliary images, instead of the alternative approach, which is used in this example.

 1. Follow the prerequisite steps in the
    [Model in Image Sample]({{< relref "/samples/domains/model-in-image/prerequisites.md" >}})